Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Lifecycle-Management/Device/Commission.md

 This guide will walk the security admin through the process of commissioning new managed devices.

+!!! note "Privileged Hardware"
+    For requirements and best practices on privileged hardware, please see the [Hardware Selection](/Reference/Architecture/Hardware-Selection/) documentation.

 ## Commissioning

 1\.
 Select your security class from the top bar.